 A Berry Hill favorite, Sunflower Cafe touts a laid-back cafeteria style and delicious plant-based plates, making it welcoming to vegans and non-vegans alike.
 Walk along the bar to design your own bowl and pick whatever sides catch your eye.
 Oh, and get the caramelized apples.
 Trust us — just get them.
+Fitt Tip: they also cater, so the next time you've got a special event planned, hit them up, their platters surely impress your guests.

-Fido is a cozy cafe in historic Hillsboro Village with a large menu that has something for everyone, even the pickiest eater in your group.
+Fido is a cozy cafe in historic Hillsboro Village with a large menu that has something for everyone — even the pickiest eater in your group.
 This place serves breakfast all day (savory and sweet), and their salads are substantial.
 We recommend the Big Chop (peppers, cabbage, mesclun, golden raisins, avocado, feta, and lemon vinaigrette).
 Not a salad person?
 Also on the menu are grass-fed burgers, a veggie burger, sandwiches, and healthy snacks.